-Embedded derivatives, particularly convertible securities, are more complex and are the subject of a separate note.
-See the Embedded derivatives guidance note.
+Embedded derivatives, particularly convertible securities, are more complex and are briefly discussed below.

 Special reliefs and exemptions, notably where derivative contracts form part of a company’s hedging arrangements, are also covered in a separate note.
-See the Hedging interest expense guidance note.
+See the Derivative contracts and hedging

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.